 Sarah can help communities to undertake parish housing needs surveys and identify suitable sites for development.

-More information on how to progress local needs schemes and the role of WRCC can be found on their website and in the presentation given at the Rural Housing Event in Ettington in June 2017.
+More information on how to progress local needs schemes and the role of WRCC can be found on its website and in the presentations from a Rural Housing Enabling event on 8 October 2024.